SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-elemental-air.md

 ##### <span class="tooltip" data-tooltip="Armor = damage reduction · · · Easy/Normal/Hard = roll above 10/15/20 to beat">→ How to read monster stats</span>

 This creature is living wind and is thus only affected by things that would affect air currents.
 It has a 1/6 chance to die every round totally spent in contact with a hard surface.
+It can **shape wind**  at will.

 **Attacks (1/round)**